synanetics/synfhir-store/docs/linux.md

 1. Change to the repo directory (if not already there).

-2. Change your working directory to run: `cd run`
+2. Change your working directory to run: `cd run/linux`

 3. Bring the server up in [interactive](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up`